 We saw the collective need to provide first hand unbiased advice to individuals and families of people with substance and behaviour and started documenting, recording and curating content that can be re-used by anyone who needs it.

-Our aim is to offer direction that enables individuals to permanently break free from addiction cycles and to meaningfully move forward into lifestyles based on recovery that are free from the torments of abuse and on a path of personal growth and wellness.
+Our aim is to offer direction and information that enables individuals to permanently break free from addiction cycles and to meaningfully move forward into lifestyles based on recovery that are free from the former torments of abuse and on a path of personal growth and wellness.

-Professional volunteers operate advisories and group meetings are channeled through the membership on this website.
+Professional volunteers operate advisories and group meetings are channeled through the membership sections of this website.

 As many former members of anonymous communities and a wide array of treatment programmes and personal growth backgrounds, we hold many collective viewpoints formed from the basis of first hand experience, and the experiences of many who have gone through addiction and have seen the other side.

 We have no religious affiliations or bias and we do not condone or condemn any association, service or consultancy that is in or not in our network.
 We act merely as a reinforcing guide and a channel to assist the recovery of individuals that are needlessly caught up in self destructive behaviour patterns.

 Is this for you?